Benefits of an Medical Disability neuropsychological evaluation

 • the additional risk for complication, particularly infection

-Causes
+Causes of TBI

 While performing a medical disability evaluation of a TBI suspect patient, it is crucial to include in the history- taking the cause of the injury so to get a glimpse of the possible destructive pattern of neurological structures.